MCLDG/non-profit-blockchain/health/README.md

 return an error.
 It will ignore peer nodes that have a status of CREATING, DELETING or DELETED.

 An error from the Lambda will result in a CloudWatch alarm and an SNS notification routed to an email address.
 The Lambda will be automatically invoked by a CloudWatch scheduled event.
+Ideally, the CloudWatch alarm would indicate the Managed Blockchain network with the failed peer.
+However, adding a dimension to the alarm causes the alarm to remain in an 'Insufficient data' status, and the alarm is never triggered.
+I haven't investigated this fully, but the added dimension seems to cause a mismatch between the CloudWatch metric and the associated alarm.

 In multi-member networks the peer-health check would typically run in each AWS account, providing notifications to each account owner.
 Notifications would be provided regardless of the account owning the failed peer.
 This makes sense